saxal28/gatsby_portfolio/src/markdown/recipax.md

 Recipax is a nutrition / meal prep app that I am currently developing / architecting.
 I'm writing the front end with React with Typescript, using the Controller higher-order-component design pattern for scalabilty / code cleanliness.
 For state management, I decided to roll with Redux & Redux-Thunk for handling asynchronous tasks.

 The backend is running on Node with the NestJS framework (also written in Typescript).
 The database of choice is MySQL, with TypeORM as my ORM.

+This project is currently on hold due to client freelance obligations.